All the Cars

 Mine is RHD, manual, PTS "Moss Green" and has the brownest interior I have ever seen.
 Low mileage and low owners, but one of them was Chris Harris so it probably spent those 3 years doing skids.

 Currently with Mercedes' OM603 straight-6 3L turbo diesel.
-Quite a good engine, and famously long-lived.
-Mine has certainly lived a long time and many miles, and mostly still works.
+Quite a decent engine, and famously long-lived.